 Step 1: Determine your ideal hose length

-If you're shortening the hose on a new brake not yet fitted to your bike, start by loosely fitting the brake calliper to the frame or fork mount.
+If you're shortening the hose on a new brake not yet fitted to your bike, start by loosely fitting the brake caliper to the frame or fork mount.

-If your brake is already fitted, remove the lever assembly from the handlebar leaving the calliper attached to the frame.
+If your brake is already fitted, remove the lever assembly from the handlebar leaving the caliper attached to the frame.

 Route the hose along the frame and up to the handlebar, making sure not to take any tight bends or twist the hose as you go.